-The following example of a conceptual model/event summary is based on a demonstration prepared by the California Air Resources Board (CARB) to demonstrate wildfire-influence O_3 exceedances.
+The following example of a conceptual model/event summary is based on a demonstration prepared by the California Air Resources Board (CARB), prior to promulgation of the Exceptional Events Rule revisions, to demonstrate wildfire-influence O3 exceedances.
 The EPA has modified the narrative to provide a clear example of the suggested content of a conceptual model.